pathakch/python_programming/GIT.md

 `command : git push origin <branch_name>`

+>### NOTE :-->>
-(if our remote repository is public then will not get any error , but, will get error if it's private repository.)
+- if our remote repository is public then we will not get any error while pushing our local git repository to remote repository, But, we will get error if our remote repository is private repository.
+To resolve this issue we need to generate a new SSH key in github account setting and run some commands in code console (to configure this key and ssh configure) to provide our computer access of our remote repository.
-(when we are creating loacal git repo , may be we have created any feature branch also that's why <branch_name> is given in command we can push both 'master' branch or any other 'feature' branch also.)
+- when we are creating loacal git repo , may be we have created any feature branch also that's why <branch_name> is given in command
+- we can push both 'master' branch or any other 'feature' branch also.

 #### important git commands :